 All About Chase Sapphire Preferred

-This credit card consistently offers 50,000 bonus points after you spend $4,000 on the card within three months and another 5,000 points when you add an authorized user who makes a purchase.
+Chase Sapphire Preferred consistently offers 60,000 bonus points after you spend $4,000 on the card within three months.

-Because it earns at least 1 point per dollar spent, you should have a total of 59,000 points after adding an authorized user and meeting the minimum spend.
+Because it earns at least 1 point per dollar spent, you should have a total of 64,000 points after meeting the minimum spend.

 While the card’s points, which are called Chase Ultimate Rewards points, are not the same as Southwest points, they can be transferred INSTANTLY at a 1:1 ratio to Rapid Rewards, Southwest’s frequent flyer program.